John Cadwalader (jurist): Federal judicial service

 Cadwalader was nominated by President James Buchanan on April 19, 1858, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge John K. Kane.
 He was confirmed by the United States Senate on April 24, 1858, and received his commission the same day.
 His service terminated on January 26, 1879, due to his death in Philadelphia.
 He was interred in Christ Church Burial Ground at the old Christ Church in Philadelphia.
 He was succeeded by Judge William Butler, who was nominated by President Rutherford B. Hayes.

-Personal life and family
+Personal life

-Cadwalader was the son of Mary (née Biddle) Cadwalader (1781–1850), of the Philadelphia Biddle family, and military leader Thomas Cadwalader (1779–1841).
-Among his siblings was General George Cadwalader.
-His paternal grandfather was General John Cadwalader and his great-grandfather was Dr. Thomas Cadwalader.
-His maternal grandfather, Clement Biddle, was also a military leader, having served under George Washington during the Revolutionary War.

 Cadwalader first married Mary Binney (1805–1831), daughter of Horace Binney, an Anti-Jacksonian United States Representative known for his public speeches; he founded the Hasty Pudding Club at Harvard.
-Together, Mary and John had two daughters, Following his first wife's death from complications of childbirth, he married Henrietta Maria Bancker (1806–1889) with whom he had six children.
+Together, Mary and John had two daughters, including: